Cwills0114/Snapping_ListView/README.md

 ## Work around

-The work around i created was based off this <a href="https://medium.com/@tonyowen/flutter-formula-one-paging-animation-b65dfc5fc6ba" target="_Blank">medium article </a>
+The work around i created was based off this <a href="https://medium.com/@tonyowen/flutter-formula-one-paging-animation-b65dfc5fc6ba" target="_Blank">medium article </a> and this <a href="https://www.reddit.com/r/FlutterDev/comments/d9zzul/custom_scrollphysics/"> reddit post </a>

 The idea is creating a custom Scroll Physic the returns a scroll spring simulation.
 Feel free to add to this to make it smoother as this is not a great solution.
 Just one i have created.